The following is a list of the minimum requirements that must be met prior to being able to book in for an occupational therapy driving assessment:

 3. Transport Authority Medical Forms:

 QLD: If you live in QLD, the Dept. of Transport & Main Roads may require you to fill out the ‘Medical Certificate for Motor Vehicle Driver’ form.
 The transport department will tell you whether you need to have the form completed when you notify them of your medical condition/disability.
 You can obtain this form in person from a service centre, OR online at www.support.transport.qld.gov.au/qt/formsdat.nsf/forms/QF3712/$file/F3712_CFD.pdf.
-You must take this form to your GP, and return it to a QLD Dept. of Transport service centre.
-Your GP may write on the form that you require an OT Driving Assessment.
+You must take this form to your GP, who may write on the form that you require an OT Driving Assessment.

 NSW: If you live in NSW, when you notify the RMS of your medical condition, they may require your GP or specialist to complete the RMS ‘Medical Fitness to Drive Assessment’ Form.
 The RMS may post you this form, or you can pick one up in person from a Service NSW Centre.
 Your GP can also complete this form online.
 Once this form is completed you must return it to a Service NSW Centre.

 3. Doctor’s Referral: We require a doctor’s referral for an OT driver assessment, noting your medical history, medications, and any clinical concerns your doctor has about your driving.
 Your doctor can fax this directly to us on 07 5677 0269, and most doctors will complete this at the same time that the required medical form is completed.
 In some specific cases, for example, if you are seeking an assessment to assist with pain management or ergonomics, we may not require a referral from your doctor.
 Give us a call to discuss.